Our People

-Our board members come from varying fields such as adaptation, agriculture, economics, mātauranga and the Māori-Crown relationship.
-You can read more about our Board and Chief Executive below.
+You can read more about our board members and Chief Executive below.

 Ms Lisa Tumahai, Deputy Chairperson